| Practice Description: |

 Awards; Honors; Distinctions:

-- Leading Lawyers Network Member selected by peers in Criminal Appellate Law, Criminal Defense Law: Felonies & Misdemeanors, and Criminal Defense Law: White Collar
+- Leading Lawyers Member selected by peers in Criminal Appellate Law, Criminal Defense Law: Felonies & Misdemeanors, and Criminal Defense Law: White Collar

 Legal Lectures: "Killer Cross Examination," Chicago Bar Association, 1994